shatran/card-react/README.md

 ### Usage

-To use, you'll need to include card-react
+Include card-react in your code:

 ```html
 ReactCardFormContainer = require('card-react')